deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_macos_platform_script.md

 ### Read-Only

-- `created_date_time` (String) The date and time the device management script was created.
+- `created_date_time` (String) The date and time the macOS Platform Script was created.
 This property is read-only.
-- `id` (String) Unique Identifier for the device management script.
+- `id` (String) Unique Identifier for the macOS Platform Script.
-- `last_modified_date_time` (String) The date and time the device management script was last modified.
+- `last_modified_date_time` (String) The date and time the macOS Platform Script was last modified.
 This property is read-only.

 <a id="nestedatt--assignments"></a>
 ### Nested Schema for `assignments`